vega/vega-lite/site/docs/transform/timeunit.md

 permalink: /docs/timeunit.html
 ---

 Time unit is used to discretize times in Vega-Lite.
 It can either be used [inside encoding field definitions](#encoding) or as [a transform](#transform).
-Time unit is similar to [binning](bin.html) but specifically made to discretize datetimes.
+Time unit is similar to [binning](bin.html) but specifically made to discretize date-time values.

 ## Documentation Overview
 {:.no_toc}